cloudmesh-community/fa18-523-57/paper/paper.md

 output layer.
 The function *nn.Linear* transforms the input layer data linearly, by multiplying the data with weights and adding a bias value.
 The transformation of our neural network is taken through the function *forward* which we defined above.
-In this function we call the initialized values and functions and transform the output and return this value.
+In this function, we call the initialized values and functions and transform the output and return this value.
 [@fa18-523-57-PyTorch-Code]